 MA Center for Sudden Infant Death Syndrome: The Massachusetts Center for Sudden Infant Death Syndrome (SIDS)/Massachusetts Infant and Death Bereavement Program is located at Boston Medical Center.
-The SIDS Center is responsible for coordinating services to families throughout MA whose babies and young children (0-3) years) have died suddenly and unexpectedly due to SIDS and other causes of infant mortality.
+The SIDS Center is responsible for coordinating services to families throughout MA whose babies and young children (0 - 3 years) have died suddenly and unexpectedly due to SIDS and other causes of infant mortality.
 HB/HC receives referrals from the SIDS Center to provide culturally competent services during the first year of bereavement.
 The HB/HC public health nurses and social workers provide grief counseling, support, anticipatory guidance, and linkage to available resources.
 Healthy Start in Housing (HSiH): The BPHC and the Boston Housing Authority formed a joint initiative to help high risk pregnant or parenting families with a child who has a complex condition requiring specialty care, secure and retain stable housing.
 The goals of HSiH are improved birth outcomes, and improved health and well-being of women and their families.
 Key strategies to achieve these goals are the provision of housing and intensive case management, aimed housing retention, and engagement in services and interventions geared toward the achievement of their identified goals.
 Welcome Family: Welcome Family is a universal newborn (1 day to 8 weeks) home visit pilot program funded by the MA Department of Public Health.
 The home visit is free, confidential, and voluntary.
 The visits are conducted by multilingual Public Health Nurses.
 The goal is to improve population-wide health and well-being.
 Outcomes are aimed to 1) increase parenting skills, knowledge, and self-confidence; 2) improve maternal and infant health and well-being; 3) increase community connectedness for families with maternal, infant, and family services; and 4) improve coordination of community resources and supports.
 Violence Intervention Advocate Program (VIAP): This program provides coordinated home-based services to women who are pregnant or parenting a child under the age of 5 and are survivors of a gunshot or stabbing, or are the significant other or parent of a male survivor of gunshot or stabbing victim who present at the Boston Medical Center Emergency Room.
 The goal of this program is to improve the health and well-being of women and their families through intensive case management services.
-Requirements & Restrictions: Individual seeking assistance must pregnant or have a child between the ages of birth and 5, and live in the City of Boston.
-Languages: English, Spanish, Portuguese, Somali, French, Creole Transportation: Silver line from Dudley Sq. or Temple Place downtown; Orange Line: Mass Ave.; or Bus #1, #CT1, #10, or #47.
-Boston Public Health Commission: Mom's Project/Women's Health & Recovery See in Category: Women, page 101 Casa Esperanza, Inc.
+Requirements/Restrictions: Individual seeking assistance must pregnant or have a child between the ages of birth and 5, and live in the City of Boston.
+Language(s): English, Spanish, Portuguese, Somali, French, Creole Cost: No cost Boston Public Health Commission: Mom's Project/Women's Health and Recovery See in Category: Women, page 88 Casa Esperanza, Inc.